real-logic/aeron/aeron-driver/src/main/c/README.md

 ## Embedding the Driver

-The C media driver may be embeeded quite easily.
+The C media driver may be embedded quite easily.
 An example is the driver main itself, [aeronmd.c](https://github.com/real-logic/aeron/blob/master/aeron-driver/src/main/c/aeronmd.c), and the API is documented in [aeronmd.h](https://github.com/real-logic/aeron/blob/master/aeron-driver/src/main/c/aeronmd.h).